ksu-hmi/Safe-Than-Sorry-Safety-Quiz-and-Scenarios/ProjectRoadmap.md

 - [x] Create file questions and scenarios for CPR section.
 - [x] Create file questions and scenarios for basic suicide prevention.
 - [x] Create file questions and scenarios for proper hand washing skills.
-- [ ] Create file questions and scenarios for basic cybersecurity.
+- [x] Create file questions and scenarios for basic cybersecurity.
+- [ ] Add questions and answers under each quiz file
 - [ ] Create the introduction area of the Quiz code.
 - [ ] Finish the quiz code by adding the questions/scenarios into the code.
 - [ ] Add calculations and completion lines into the code.